scaleoutsystems/fedn/examples/flower-client/README.rst

 that the flower client handles data distribution programatically, so data related steps can be omitted.
-To run this example after initializing fedn with the `seed.npz` and `package` that can be generated through `bin/build`, continue with building a docker image containing the flower
+To run this example after initializing fedn with the `seed.npz` and `package` that can be generated through `bin/build`, continue with building a docker image containing the flower dependencies.
+From the repository root execute:
-dependencies:

 .. code-block::

    docker build --build-arg REQUIREMENTS=examples/flower-client/requirements.txt -t flower-client .

-In separate terminals, start clients and inject the `CLIENT_NUMBER` dependency, for example for client1:
+In separate terminals, navigate to this folder, start clients and inject the `CLIENT_NUMBER` dependency, for example for client1:

 .. code-block::